 In order to ensure that tap water is safe to drink, the Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water.
+Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water intended to provide the same protection for public health.

-Copies of this Water Quality Report are available at the KLSWA office located at 6449 Old Allegan Rd., Saugatuck, MI 49453 or at www.klswa.com/2015wqr.pdf.
+Copies of this Water Quality Report are available at the KLSWA office located at 6449 Old Allegan Rd., Saugatuck, MI 49453 or at www.klswa.com/2016wqr.pdf.
 As a cost savings, this report will not be published, advertised, or mailed.
 This report will be publicly distributed and posted at public locations.
 The KLSWA has monthly public meetings.
 Please contact our office or Daryl VanDyke at (269)857-2709 for the current schedule and location of our public meetings along with questions, concerns, or emergencies you may have.